looker-open-source/google_cloud_focus/README.md

 - Google Cloud's commitment to open standards enhances collaboration with customers, FinOps practitioners, and industry leaders.

 ## Data Exports Needed
-- Detailed GCP Billing
+- Detailed Billing Export
-- GCP Pricing Export
+- Pricing Export

+## Steps to Enable Looker Template
 The LookML is written in BigQuery Standard SQL.

-## Steps to Enable Looker Template
 1. Prepare Your Looker Environment:
 	- Ensure you have permissions to create a Looker project dedicated to this analysis.
 	- Have the following information on hand: